Thomega35/thomega35.github.io/index.md

 ## Thomas Delapart

+### CONTACT

+- +337 70 26 12 52
+- thomega35@gmail.com

 ### EDUCATION

 - Student at the Informatic Engineering School of Rennes : ESIR • 2021-2024
 - ESIR • INTENSIVE PREPARATION COURSE • 2019 - 2021
 - CERTIFICATE OF SECONDARY EDUCATION (BAC) • 2019 \
-      With European distinction and honors (Mention Bien)
+   \   With European distinction and honors (Mention Bien)

 ### WORK

-Looking for an internship of a least one month.
+Looking for an internship of a least one month. \
-Available during June, July and August.
+Available during June, July and August. \
-Want to develop
+Seeking for an intership in devloppment or cybersecurity

 ### SOFTWARE SKILLS
 - Java